Meet The 74-Year-Old Queen Of Bangkok Street Food Who Netted A Michelin Star

 And about that Michelin star: When she got the first phone call, she kind of blew them off.
 By accident.

 "I was confused," she says.
 "They said they wanted to invite me to an event, a gala dinner, and I said, 'Oh, my, a gala dinner, no thank you.
 I don't want to go.
-What would I wear?'"
+What would I wear?' "

 They called again.
-She politely declined, again.
+She politely declined again.
 The third time they called, she gave the phone to her daughter, who immediately understood why they were calling and told her mother she had to go.
 Which she did, though she had to be helped to the stage when her name was called.
 "I stood there dumbfounded," she says.
-"They asked me how I felt and I said, 'I'm in shock.'"
+"They asked me how I felt and I said, 'I'm in shock.' "

 She's grumbled about it a bit since — about the crowds that have come with the fame.
 But she says she's happy.